-Orthopaedic Surgery involves the study of diseases, disorders, and injuries to the musculoskeletal system and requires a comprehensive knowledge of anatomy, biology, mechanics, pathophysiology, and epidemiology, as well as their application to the musculoskeletal system.
+Orthopaedic surgery involves the study of diseases, disorders and injuries to the musculoskeletal system and requires a comprehensive knowledge of anatomy, biology, mechanics, pathophysiology, and epidemiology, as well as their application to the musculoskeletal system.
 At Northwestern University Feinberg School of Medicine’s Department of Orthopaedic Surgery, more than 75 active faculty members direct clinical and educational activities to our students, residents and fellows.

-ResidentsLearn about life as a Feinberg orthopedic surgery resident, meet current residents, and review our application processes
+ResidentsLearn about life as a Feinberg orthopedic surgery resident and meet our current residents.

 FellowsWe offer a number of subspecialty fellowships to advance your training within the field.

 Our Training Sites